 So they then tried to give superpowers to a Command Line tool, in an attempt to bring the debugging information to the place where you solve the actual problem.
 Sadly, that too ended up not being quite the right solution either.
 And ultimately, we weren’t able to figure out how to make System Administration significantly easier for smaller companies, but we think the problem remains.
 So at the end of Summer, the team decided to wrap-up the project.

 The progressions and final demise of the project were guided by the review structure we have around our innovation projects.
 To keep them on track, we have fortnightly check-ins between each team and the founders.
 This helps to provide input from those who are away from the day-to-day issues of the project.
 This was an influence in how the idea progressed between the different solutions.
 Then finally, the decision to halt the project came from the team itself, as part of our quarterly reviews re-evaluating the projects against their goals.
 You can think of it like an exit ramp.
 These are a blameless, systematic way to reconsider the path you’re on against the definition of success that you started with.

 Progressing to Launch

-HyperDev, however, continued to pass these checks.
+HyperWeb, however, continued to pass these checks.
 The potential for impact was there, with a total addressable market of more than 40M people, and opportunity for consumer and business use.
 Our internal and user-testing showed the approach solved a real problem.
 That of the high barrier to getting started developing new products in terms of knowledge and time spent on things other than coding (something I’ve come up against myself a number of times!)
 And so after the Summer, we added further resource to the project with support for System Administration, Project Management, and Marketing.
-The team continued to progress and refine the product through feedback from one-on-one user-testing and a closed beta program before the eventual launch of the open beta.
+The team continued to progress and refine the product through feedback from one-on-one user-testing and a closed beta program before the eventual beta launch of the product that would become Glitch.